devendranaga/programming-in-C-and-Cpp/book.md

 }
 ```

+The `for(;;)` is also an infinite for loop.
+As mentioned, the infinite loops must be used with caution.

 **3. Goto statement**

 The statement `goto` is similar to a jump instruction in assembly.
 The above loop can be rewritten with `goto` as follows.